-Your brand is more than just your logo; it can include design elements such as colors, fonts, and images, as well as messaging tone, as well as external components such as press coverage.
+Your brand assets include everything from messaging to visual elements.
 When working with designers, partners, sponsors, or other vendors, it is best to have all of your brand assets organized in one place.

 What are your key brand assets?